reliance timber white color logo version

 Stair treads are the horizontal components of a staircase that provide a walking surface for ascending or descending the stairs.
 They come in a variety of materials, but wooden stair treads are a popular choice due to their durability and natural beauty.

 Solid wood treads are the traditional choice for wooden staircases.
 They’re made from a single piece of wood and offer a classic look that can be customized with different finishes and stains.
 Engineered wood treads, on the other hand, are made from layers of wood veneer that are glued together to create a strong and stable tread.
-These treads are often more affordable than solid wood and can be made to mimic the look of a solid wood tread.
+These wood stair parts are often more affordable than solid wood and can be made to mimic the look of a solid wood tread.

 If the stairs will be used frequently, solid wood treads may be the better choice as they are more durable and can be refinished multiple times.
 However, if the stairs will be used less often, an engineered wood tread may be a more cost-effective option.